sophieqli/StarAI-Lab-Code/README.md

-Hi!
 This repo includes my work with UCLA's StarAI Lab, mentored by Professor Van den Broeck.
 The code is adapted from the lab's MoAT paper (https://starai.cs.ucla.edu/papers/SelvamAISTATS23.pdf), which describes a probabilistic model over spanning trees.
 As the original code only deals with for binary variables, I aim to extend this framework to paramaterize categorical distributions and implement a copula-fitting procedure (Iterated Proportional Fitting Procedure).
 We believe this will reduce computational cost during gradient steps and improve stability in training.

+Currently, I am implementing and testing a baseline model for the categorical case (as described in the MoAT paper's appendix) that involves l-1 trainable parameters (which we label as lambdas) for for l categories.
+Note that a fully general parameterization requires (l-1)^2 parameters, so it scales quadratically while the lambda paramaterization scales linearly.
+So, it seems intuitive that we'll observe an increasing "performance gap" in the lambda baseline as l increases.
+I am interested in quantifying this initial performance gap and will build incrementally from there to eventually implement the general categorical parameterization.